This article provides a method to change the repository where backup files are stored.

 You have physically moved the backup files to new storage and want to map the old jobs to the backup chain in the new location.

-You are seeding a job, or you want to map a job to a backup chain in a new location.
-This method does not require that the job doing the mapping be the same as the job which created the restore points initially.
+You are seeding a job or mapping a job to a backup chain in a new location.
+This method does not require that the job doing the mapping be the same as the job that initially created the restore points.

 If the steps in "Method A" continue to lead to "Move all backups files to the new backup repository first" error, and you have made sure absolutely all the backup files from the initial repository are in the new repository.
 You may need to use the method explained in "Method B" below to forcefully map the job.